jmpires/anthropomorphic/README.md

 - 📖 **Learning Logs** – Notes, documentation, and insights gained along the way.
 - 💡 **Projects** – Personal and open-source experiments in cloud, automation, and intelligent systems.

-And always: **explanations, not just commands.**
-Every line of code is crafted to empower engineers to **comprehend**, not just deploy.

 This is more than a portfolio ... it’s a philosophy in practice.